NURS FPX 4065 Assessment 4 Care Coordination Presentation to Colleagues

 The Impact of Healthcare Policy Provisions on Patient Outcomes and Experience in Detox Care

 The two healthcare policies that have had a significant impact on patient outcomes and experience at Immersion Residential are the Mental Health Parity and Addiction Equity Act (MHPAEA) and the Affordable Care Act (ACA).
-The MHPAEA guarantees parity in the insurance coverage of substance use disorder (SUD) treatment to medical and surgical insurance coverage, and it has facilitated access to detox and behavioral health care to a vast number of people (Centers for Medicare & Medicaid Services, 2024).
-The ACA also highlighted this by defining SUD services as one of the necessary health benefits, which made it easier to treat the patient without straining him or her economically (Gomez et al., 2022).
-Due to these policies, treatment has been more extensively used, the rate of stigma has been reduced, and the ultimate recovery rate has been increased.
+The MHPAEA guarantees parity in the insurance coverage of substance use disorder (SUD) treatment with medical and surgical coverage, and it has facilitated access to detox and behavioral health care for a vast number of people (Centers for Medicare & Medicaid Services, 2024).
+The ACA also highlighted this by defining SUD services as a necessary health benefit, making it easier to treat patients without straining them financially (Gomez et al., 2022).
+Due to these policies, treatment has been more widely used, stigma rates have been reduced, and the ultimate recovery rate has increased.

 Nevertheless, these provisions do not simply imply access-they also have an impact on the perception and relationship of the patients with care.
-Using the ACA provision on the increased Medicaid coverage, most of the low-income earners can be allowed to receive sustained care post detox, and help them transition successfully and reduces the rate of relapse.
+Using the ACA provision on the increased Medicaid coverage, most of the low-income earners can be allowed to receive sustained care post detox, which helps them transition successfully, and reduces the rate of relapse.
 Nonetheless, this has limits.
-The gaps and limitations in implementation must occur at the state level, making it difficult to initiate care and decrease access to the services, which in turn would result in the growing lack of trust in the patient and healthcare inequality.
-States that have a stronger enforcement of parity receive a better retention index of the treatment and lessen the instances of overdose (Centers for Medicare & Medicaid Services, 2024).
-The findings validate the conclusion that a proactive and nonselective policy provision is critical to enhance the quality, access, and interruption of patient-centered care in the instance of an addiction treatment facility.
+The gaps and limitations in implementation must occur at the state level, making it difficult to initiate care and reduce access to services, which, in turn, would result in a growing lack of trust in patients and healthcare inequality.
+States with stronger parity enforcement have better treatment retention and fewer overdose incidents (Centers for Medicare & Medicaid Services, 2024).
+The findings validate the conclusion that a proactive, nonselective policy is critical to enhancing the quality, accessibility, and continuity of patient-centered care in the context of an addiction treatment facility.

 The Nurse’s Vital Role in Care Coordination and the Continuum of Care

-The front-line care nurses thus find themselves in the middle of the provision and continuation of care, which is the case in behavioral health and detox homes like the Immersion Residential.
-They serve as the interface between the patients, family, and the providers and community resources to facilitate the smooth transition of care among the levels, i.e., detox to outpatient follow-up or long-term therapy.
-By taking a comprehensive assessment, implementing the concept of individual care plans, teaching patients about the process of their recovery, and persuading them to continue the treatment process, nurses are involved in providing high-quality and person-centered care to a larger extent (Levitan and Schoenbaum, 2021).
+The frontline care nurses thus find themselves in the middle of the provision and continuation of care, as is the case in behavioral health and detox homes like Immersion Residential.
+They serve as the interface between patients, families, providers, and community resources, facilitating the smooth transition of care across levels, e.g., from detox to outpatient follow-up or long-term therapy.
+By conducting comprehensive assessments, implementing individualized care plans, educating patients about their recovery, and encouraging them to continue treatment, nurses are more involved in providing high-quality, person-centered care (Levitan & Schoenbaum, 2021).
 Their active involvement makes care responsive to the evolving needs of the patient, both physically, emotionally, and socially, and less fragmented, with more favorable long-term outcomes.

-The practice associates must realize that the duty of a nurse must be linked to resources, ethics, and health care policy.
-Nurses typically lead the first move in identifying the care-access gaps in marginalized or noninsured populations.
-They manipulate this knowledge and apply it to ethical and fair care in the form of legislation, such as the American Nurses Association (ANA) Code of Ethics, and protection of mental health and SUD treatment solutions provided by the ACA (Oruche & Zapolski, 2020).
+The practice associates must realize that a nurse’s duty is linked to resources, ethics, and health care policy.
+Nurses typically lead the initial effort to identify care-access gaps in marginalized or uninsured populations.
+They apply this knowledge to ethical and fair care through legislation, such as the American Nurses Association (ANA) Code of Ethics, and to the protection of mental health and SUD treatment solutions, as outlined by the ACA (Oruche & Zapolski, 2020).
 Besides, it is possible to use nurses and optimize the limited resources- referral to local programs, follow-ups, and readmissions avoidance.
-By having more participation in the care coordination roles, nurses will meet their ethical obligation towards the dignity and safety of patients and will form the foundation of the overall and applicable system of recovery-oriented care.
+By participating more in care-coordination roles, nurses will meet their ethical obligation to patients’ dignity and safety and lay the foundation for an overall, applicable system of recovery-oriented care.

 Conclusion

-The prerequisite of improving the outcome in detox and behavioral health facilities is excellent care coordination.
+The prerequisite for improving outcomes in detox and behavioral health facilities is excellent care coordination.
 The role of nurses is to make care ethical, patient-centered, and culturally sensitive.
-Interprofessional collaboration further strengthens continuity of care and improves treatment outcomes.
-Equity in healthcare policies should be preceded by access and continuity.
-Communication and involvement in the change management strategies can enhance the experiences of the patients.
+Equity in healthcare policies should be preceded by access and continuity of care.
+Communication and involvement in change management strategies can enhance patients’ experiences.
 All these combined make a tremendous foundation of safe, caring, and recovery-focused care.

 Step By Step Instructions to write